w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students when it is possible to provide suggestions for correction and when it is not.
 Assess how students identify scenarios where it is possible to provide suggestions for correction and scenarios where it is not.
-* Portfolio &mdash; Students design a form.
+* Portfolio &mdash; Have students design a form.
 Assess how students consider placement, structure, labels, instructions, and notifications when designing accessible forms.

 ## Teaching Resources